 $8 + Shipping

 One Kind Favor's first foray into printed matter, a book of Interviews conducted by Belgian music writer Joeri Bruyninckx.
-Subjects include: Richard Youngs, Matthew Bower (Skullflower), Id M Theft Able, Bill Orcutt (Harry Pussy), Keith Fullerton Whitman, Mad Nanna, Cave Bears, Spencer Clark (The Skaters), Kevin Drumm, El-G, Leyland Kirby (V/Vm), Billy Bao, Paul Labrecque (Sunburned Hand of the Man), Mama Bar, Tim Goss (The Shadow Ring) and others.
+Subjects include: Richard Youngs, Matthew Bower (Skullflower), Id M Theft Able, Bill Orcutt (Harry Pussy), Keith Fullerton Whitman, Mad Nanna, Cave Bears, Spencer Clark (The Skaters), Kevin Drumm, El-G, Leyland Kirby (V/Vm), Billy Bao, Paul Labrecque (Sunburned Hand of the Man), Mama Bar, Nathan Bowles (Pelt), Tim Goss (The Shadow Ring) and others.
 All of the artists are in a class of their own and the interviews are very thoughtful and revealing.
 Very excited about this one as some of these have only been published in translation, and never in their original English form.
 Produced in a handsome chapbook style with cover art by Malcy Duff.
 Bruyninckx's work has appeared in Foxy Digitalis, Ruis Magazine and other respected print and online publications.
+Limited edition one time printing of 200 copies.
+ONLY 20 COPIES LEFT

 Tracey Trance Pyper Kub OKF 006 LP